nandantumu/AutoCar/README.md

 # AutoCar
-Master repository for autonomous car.
+Master repository for autonomous car code.
+**NOTE: THIS REPOSITORY IS A PUBLIC MIRROR OF UNRELEASED CODE.
+IT IS NOT FREQUENTLY UPDATED.**